How to look for records of... Changes of name

 Contact the Royal Courts of Justice for details of enrollments since the end of 2003.

-- if special permission was given by the Home Secretary
+- changes of name granted by special permission from the Home Secretary

-Royal licences to a change of name were common in the 18th and 19th centuries, but in later years would be issued where:
+Royal licences for a change of name were common in the 18th and 19th centuries, but in later years would more commonly be issued only when:

 - an inheritance depended on someone taking the deceased’s name